maxcrees/tbl.typ/tbl.typ

   // Strip out text blocks first. let txt-blocks = () let txt-block = txt-data.match(regex-raw(`(?s)T\{\n(.*?)\nT\}`))
+  // Like #tbl.next, #tbl.txt-block is a sentinel used to replace
+  // T{...T} in the input.
+The contents of the text block are stored in
+  // the txt-blocks array for later retrieval when the #tbl.txt-block
-  while txt-block != none {
+  // sentinel is encountered by the row parser. while txt-block != none {
     txt-blocks.push(txt-block.captures.first())
     txt-data = (